This site requires you to update your browser.

 Terms and Conditions

-The Journey Personal Accident Insurance policy does not cover any medical expenses and is purely for income support.
+The Journey Personal Accident Insurance policy does not cover any medical expenses and is purely for income protection.

 To be entitled to the benefits of the policy, you must be a current financial member of the HSU.